Small-Bodies-Node/catch-frontend/README.dev.md

 ### Notes/Issues

 - Support for HMR in angular apps is surprisingly poorly supported.
 The most officious guide I could find was [here]().
 I also consulted [this repo](https://github.com/kubk/angular-ngrx-hmr) to get basic HMR working with ngrx.
 However, this did not preserve component state.
 As of 2-25-20 component state is yet to be resolved.

+* Had issues with service worker intercepting calls to api swagger interface at `/api/docs`.
+Solved by:
+  - Adding `"navigationUrls": ["!/api/**"]` to `ngsw.json` to prevent service worker trying to reroute such routes.
+In theory, you can add the various routed pages to this array to ensure that the service worker honors them.
+However, in practice, I found this was insufficient to enable one to route to pagers on first visit or on hard refreshes; so you also need to have:
+  - Adding `FallbackResource` directive to apache backend